Last updated:

 Health care support

-This may mean mobile clinics for those on the move or tailored services and assistance that meet the needs and priorities of the communities.
+On top of displaced populations, this may necessitate mobile clinics for those on the move or tailored services and assistance that meet the needs and priorities of the communities.
 Infection prevention and control and treatment measures need to be prioritized for funding.
 Additionally, funders can support rebuilding WASH infrastructure and supporting access to hygiene needs to help reduce the outbreaks of water-borne diseases.

 Protection